Asbestos Removal Rainhill

 Types of Asbestos Mineral

-Popular in both the construction and manufacturing industries from the latter part of the 19th century until it was banned in Britain in 1999, asbestos is a fibrous material that occurs naturally on every one of the world's continents.
-There are 6 different forms of asbestos, and all are unique minerals belonging to the serpentine and amphibole families, namely - crocidolite, chrysotile, amosite, tremolite, anthophyllite and actinolite.
+Regularly used in both the manufacturing and construction industries from the latter part of the nineteenth century until it was banned in the UK in 1999, asbestos is a fibrous material that occurs naturally on every one of the world's continents.
+There are six different minerals which are classified as asbestos, namely - chrysotile, crocidolite, amosite, anthophyllite, tremolite and actinolite, and these minerals all belong to the 2 groups amphibole and serpentine.

-It's somewhat beyond the scope of this short article to consider all but the 3 primary types - amosite, chrysotile and crocidolite.
+It's somewhat beyond the scope of this article to consider all but the 3 main types - chrysotile, amosite and crocidolite.

 Asbestos Removal and Disposal Quotes Rainhill (L35)

-• Textured Coatings (Older Types of Artex and Polytex)
+• Textured Coatings (Older Forms of Polytex and Artex)

-• Textiles (Protective Aprons, Heat-Resistent Gloves and Fire Blankets)
+• Textiles (Protective Aprons, Fire Blankets and Heat-Resistent Gloves)

 Asbestos Removal Tasks Rainhill